yuangan/EAT_code/README.md

 **News:**
+* 10/03/2024 Released all evaluation codes, refer to [here](https://github.com/yuangan/evaluation_eat) for more details.
 * 07/09/2023 Released the pre-trained weight and inference code.
 * 21/09/2023 Released the preprocessing code.
 Now, EAT can generate emotional talking-head videos with <strong>any</strong> portrait and driven video.
 * 17/10/2023 Released the evaluation code for the MEAD test results.
 For more information, please refer to [evaluation_eat](https://github.com/yuangan/evaluation_eat).